UW-GAC/primed-file-checks/README.md

 This workflow checks whether expected tables (both required and optional) are included.
 For each table, it checks column names, data types, and primary keys.
 Finally, it checks foreign keys (cross-references across tables).
 Results of all checks are displayed in an HTML file.

+If the data model specifies that any columns be auto-generated from other columns, the workflow returns TSV files with updated tables.
+The user can then use functions from the AnvilDataModels](https://github.com/UW-GAC/AnvilDataModels) package to import these tables to an AnVIL workspace.

 The user must specify the following inputs:

 input | description